 Minimum Qualifications (Required):

-Minimum qualifications include a PhD in Nursing or Doctorate in Nursing Practice (DNP); certification as an Adult Gerontology Primary Care Nurse Practitioner or Family Nurse Practitioner; 5 years of recent NP clinical experience; and 3 years of higher education or clinical staff development teaching experience.
+Minimum qualifications include a PhD in Nursing or Doctorate in Nursing Practice (DNP); certification as an Adult Gerontology Primary Care Nurse Practitioner or Family Nurse Practitioner; 5 years of recent NP clinical experience; and Higher education or clinical staff development teaching experience.
 Massachusetts APRN licensure or eligibility for licensure.

 Preferred qualifications include 5 or more years of higher education or clinical staff development teaching experience.